mougiakouel/QGIS-Training-Manual/grass/grass_setup.rst

 .. image:: ../_static/grass/006.png

-We're working with :kbd:`UTM 33S / WGS 84`, so search for and select this CRS:
+We'll be working with :kbd:`WGS 84`, so search for and select this CRS:

 .. image:: ../_static/grass/007.png